bhamail/shiro-test-dan/README.md

 * master - Contains custom Cache and CacheManager implementations in addition to SessionDAO implementations that can store to disk or in memory.

+* waffleAuthStrategy - a dynamic filter that allows a user to select an authentication type at runtime.

 Setup